 "Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge & the Teachings of Plants"

 This big goal is what Echotopia is about.
 That's why I invented our unique Seed Rounds as part of our product line.
-I had decided that creating LESS trash, being LESS bad, wasn't respectful enough to my bioregion's fragile and precious life systems.
-I figured that if I could go beyond regeneration and restoration, and even embed "Reciprocity" into our economic exchanges, everyone and everything benefits.
+I had decided that creating LESS trash, being LESS bad, didn't adequately honor my bioregion's stunning, fragile & precious life systems.
+I figured that if I could go beyond regeneration and restoration, embedding "reciprocity" into our economic exchanges, everyone and everything benefits.
 I just didn't have that word.
-"Reciprocity" is a term I now use all the time to describe Echotopia's mission.
-I highly recommend Braiding Sweetgrass, as well as all the work of Dr. Robin Wall Kimmerer.
-Dr. Kimmerer points an honorable way forward for us all.
-Thank you, V.
+"Reciprocity" is a term I now use all the time to describe the core value of Echotopia, its primary mission.